 Wondering how to cook bacon in the oven?
 Follow this easy culinary school method to start cooking bacon that is perfectly crisp every time, without any splatters of grease on your stovetop!

-Going to culinary school certainly introduced me to fancy kitchen techniques like making chocolate creme brûlée, crab stuffed salmon and a secret trick to making the best vegetable lasagna.
+Going to culinary school certainly introduced me to fancy kitchen techniques like making French pastries and hollandaise sauce.

 “I tried this today, and this is an absolute genius way to cook bacon.
 It doesn’t smell up the house, doesn’t splatter, and I’m sure my husband will love not having to clean up the stove after I cook bacon.
 So this is a winner all the way around.
 Thank you!!!”